Manitoba Electrical Museum And Manitoba’s Electrical History

 So much of what we do and how we live our lives in the developed world depends on electricity.
 We may not even realize how much we rely on it until something unusual happens to cause a power outage.
 Even a short outage can feel like a hardship.
 And yet, in the overall span of human history, electricity has not existed for very long.
 I was struck by how much we have come to rely on electricity in a relatively short period of time when I toured the Manitoba Electrical Museum in Winnipeg, Manitoba, Canada.

 The Manitoba Electrical Museum is supported by volunteers.
-A volunteer guided me through the museum.
+A volunteer guided me through the museum on my first visit.
 As a retired Manitoba Hydro worker, he was able to relate a few personal memories as he pointed out the various exhibits.
 The provincially-owned Manitoba Hydro company provides electricity for the entire province.
 It was formed in 1961.
 A series of privately owned and provincial or city-owned companies preceded that.
 A display near the front of the museum highlights the history of Manitoba’s electric and gas utilities.
 After the guide’s orientation, I explored the exhibits further on my own.

 The museum has a special focus on the history of electricity within Manitoba, but displays also showcase the evolution of electricity and electrical appliances in general.
 Electricity was studied and discoveries made about it in the seventeenth and eighteenth centuries, but it was practical inventions in the late 1800s, such as the light bulb and electric streetcars, that led to rise of electricity powering everyday life.